‘Dancing With The Stars’ Reveals First Dances & Songs As Well As Other Big Changes For Season 29 Debut

 The series will also reveal a brand new set as well as a desk that will feature the show’s three judges—Carrie Ann Inaba, Derek Hough, and Bruno Tonioli—as they socially distance from one another.
 Derek will replace head judge Len Goodman due to coronavirus restrictions on travel, but the original judge and harshest critic of the performers will still be a part of the series in some way.

-For the show’s first episode there will not be a viewing audience vote, and only the judges will score the routines.
-These scores will carry over and be combined with judges’ scores from week two.
-This is when the audience will be able to vote for the first time this season said the aforementioned press release.
+For the show’s first episode, there will not be a viewing audience vote, and only the judges will score the routines.
+These scores will carry over and be combined with judges’ scores from Week 2.
+This is when the audience will be able to vote for the first time this season, per the aforementioned press release.

 Thereafter, the live vote combined with the judges’ scores will be revealed during the broadcast.